CartoDB/documentation/app/content/data-observatory/guides/creating-data-observatory-tilesets.md

 </div>

-Once your BigQuery connection has been set up, the Google user that you have used to create it should now have access to both the [CARTO Spatial Extension](/spatial-extension-bq) and your Data Observatory subscriptions directly from BigQuery.
+Once your BigQuery connection has been set up, the Google user that you have used to create it should now have access to both the [CARTO Analytics Toolbox](/spatial-extension-bq) and your Data Observatory subscriptions directly from BigQuery.

 ### Access your Data Observatory dataset in BigQuery